College of Social Sciences, UH Mānoa

 • Minimum GPA: 3.0

-• Residency: U.S. residents only
+• Residency: U.S. residents

 • Enrollment Status: Full-time

-• Excellent writing, communication and people skills
+• Excellent writing, communication, and people skills

 • Prodigious work ethic and impeccable reliability